PilarKBR/PilarKBR/README.md

 🔬 <b>In Progress</b><br>2025
 </td>
 <td>
-To be submitted to International Journal
+To be submitted to Q1 Scopus Journal Index
 </td>
 </tr>
 </table>